Jcbnunez/biol4585j-yey2sn/Rivanna_Practicums/1.Introduction/README.md

 # Yes           50                 5.94              0.516
 ```
 ### Can we make this code prettier and neater?
 As we continue to code our analysis, you will soon notice how our code starts growing and growing.
 And it may turn into a chunk of text that is difficult to keep track of.
 Earlier on we learned a trick  where you can use "enter" after pipes to stream-line the code.
-In addition to pipes (`%>%` and `->`), you can use this trick also for commas `,`.
+In addition to pipes (`%>%` and `->`), you can use this trick also for commas `,` and other elements within functions.
 Applying this trick to our code makes now look more organized:

+**ITS YOUR CHOICE:** if this process of tidying up your code is too confusing or if it has the tendency to break your code, you can chose not to use it.
+Use as much or as little tidiness as you like. **Our priority is simply to make our code work!!**

 ### Tip 1: use your spaces strategically
 ```